dericko/sepharad-charts/README.md

 ## Method

 One of my favorite ways to read and remember a novel is to visualize the text through charts.
-These mock-ups were made in Keynote.
-When I have time, I'll turn them into d3.js charts.

 ## Table of Contents